Ed.D., Technology & Leadership, Boyer Graduate School of Education, William Howard Taft University

 M.A.
 Human Resource Development, Northeastern Illinois University

 B.A.
-University Without Walls, Northeastern
+University Without Walls, Northeastern Illinois University

-Shirley’s professional background includes over 15 years of experience in the practice of HRD.
+Shirley’s professional background includes more than 20 years of experience in the practice of HRD.
 She currently puts the HRD theories she writes about into practice by developing talented employees to help clients achieve real competitive advantages, designing and delivering highly effective training and development programs that enable participants to enhance their individual performance, supporting the learning goals of students by focusing on student learning outcomes, considering the needs and abilities of the students, becoming familiar with academic and social support, making reasonable provisions to accommodate individual differences, maintaining the academic integrity of Northeastern, and working in collaboration with faculty of all ranks and disciplines to promote educational innovation and the improvement of student learning.

 In January 2014, Shirley was awarded a Ed.D scholarship from The Boyer Graduate School of Education at William Howard Taft University.
 She anticipates completion of her doctoral degree in May 2016.